 Afterwards stay over at their Art Deco hotel where you’ll feel like you’ve stepped back in time.
 The hotel’s decor is an eclectic mix of 1930s pieces which owner Gert has passionately collected over the years.
 I’ve also stayed at Kogman & Keisie Guest Farm and The Vineyard Country House which are both lovely.
-For more tips on what to do in the area, you can check out my Western Cape Guide.

 Please note: All links are correct at the time of posting but may be removed if no longer valid.